Years ago I met a man named Aaron, who had a little brother named Chris, who had a best friend named Nick.

 I am so utterly tired of this argument, we know that not all men are bad, there are some incredibly great men out there, there are also quite a few abusive women out there.
 We know this, but my question is how insecure do you have to be, to invalidate a woman’s experience with the phrase “it’s not all men.”

-Lately my friends Profane Feminist, Hey Guido, and Zara’s Comics have been listening to people tell them it’s “not all men” for months now.
-Especially sad when PF recently lost her cousin due to domestic violence.
+Lately my Twitter friends have been listening to people tell them it’s “not all men” for months now.

-The sad thing isn’t that domestic abuse is an issue, we’re used to that, it’s the fact that when we try to have these conversations about manipulation and abuse, which is what Cat fishing, our fears and feelings are dismissed by the “it’s not all men” crowd.
+The sad thing isn’t that domestic abuse is an issue, we’re used to that, it’s the fact that when we try to have these conversations about manipulation and abuse, our fears and feelings are dismissed by the “it’s not all men” crowd.

 I don’t know how to expand on that more than by saying, we know it’s not all men, but it’s a great deal portion of them.
 We need to be able to have conversations about our experiences, whether it’s something as simple as cat-fishing, or as deep as domestic abuse without hearing those words.
 Those words invalidate everything we’re saying and everything that we’re feeling.
 It’s dismissive, “your points are invalid because not all men are abusive.”